The Palisades (Hudson River): History

 George Walbridge Perkins, who served as president of the Palisades Interstate Park Commission from its creation in 1900 until his death in 1920, with whom she had been working, raised another $1.5 million from a dozen wealthy contributors including John D. Rockefeller and J. P. Morgan.
 New York State appropriated a matching $2.5 million and the state of New Jersey appropriated $500,000 to build the Henry Hudson Drive (which would be succeeded by the Palisades Parkway in 1947).
 Ultimately, the Sing Sing relocation was discontinued.

 In the 1910s, when Fort Lee was a center of film production, the cliffs were frequently used as film locations.
-The most notable of these films was The Perils of Pauline, a serial which helped popularize the term cliffhanger.
+The most notable of these films was The Perils of Pauline (1914), a serial which helped popularize the term cliffhanger.

 In October 1931, after four years of construction, the George Washington Bridge opened between Upper Manhattan and Fort Lee.

-On April 28, 1940, the Boy Scout Foundation of Greater New York announced the donation of 723 acres by John D. Rockefeller Jr. to establish a weekend camp for New York City Boy Scouts.
+On April 28, 1940, the Boy Scout Foundation of Greater New York announced the donation of 723 acre by John D. Rockefeller Jr. to establish a weekend camp for New York City Boy Scouts.

 In June 1983, the Palisades were designated a National Natural Landmark by the National Park Service.

-On May 12, 2012, a 10,000 ton rockfall just south of the state line left a 520 ft scar on the cliffs.
+On May 12, 2012, a 10000 ST rockfall just south of the state line left a 520 ft scar on the cliffs.

-The Palisades is now a part of Palisades Interstate Park, a popular destination for hiking and other outdoor recreational activities, that also includes Harriman-Bear Mountain State Park, Minnewaska State Park Preserve and several other parks and historic sites in the region.
+The Palisades is now a part of Palisades Interstate Park, a popular destination for hiking and other outdoor recreational activities, which also includes Harriman-Bear Mountain State Park, Minnewaska State Park Preserve, and several other parks and historic sites in the region.

 On June 23, 2015, officials of the South Korean conglomerate LG Group announced that their planned new North American headquarters building in Englewood Cliffs, New Jersey, which was originally designed to be 143 ft tall, and would have broken the tree line on top of the Palisades, would be reduced to 69 ft in height, thus preserving the contour of the ridge.
 The new building had been opposed by numerous conservation groups and politicians, including four former governors of New Jersey.